FIT3170-Weather/weather-alerts/README.md

 - Fill in the .env file with your email and app password

 ## How to Run the Project
+- Make sure that the FastAPI server that's hosted in the [forecast-api repository](https://github.com/FIT3170-Weather/forecast-api?tab=readme-ov-file#hardware-requirements) is running
+  - Verify that http://127.0.0.1:8000/profiles/subscriptions/ is accessible
+  - Verify that it returns a JSON response
+- Navigate to the project root directory
-- Run the script using the following command: `python main.py` or `python3 main.py` (depending on your system)
+- Run the script using the following command: `python main.py`, `python3 main.py`, `py -m main`, etc... (depending on your system)

 ## Common Issues and Troubleshooting